Galileo brings on demand LNG to the marine industry

-In terms of vehicle supply, Cryobox is a dual equipment because, besides LNG, it also generates CNG depending on demand.
+In terms of vehicle supply, the Cryobox is a dual equipment because, besides LNG, it also generates CNG depending on demand.
 This allows the simultaneous availability of adequate fuel for every need: CNG for urban vehicles which profit from the low cost of this fuel, and LNG for heavy transport and long distances, including boats, where saving is linked directly to the performance and autonomy originated in the higher energy density of the fuel.

 The same concept can be applied to the Galileo’s Virtual Pipeline® System for gas distribution by road, where the best alternative is CNG up to 250 miles, and beyond that distance, LNG.

 “I imagine fleets, stations on motorways offering both CNG and LNG, major stations producing LNG for small-scale distribution using our Virtual Pipeline system for other stations and industries.
-I also imagine its use in bunker operations for the fuelling of commercial or private boats, such as yachts and ocean-going vessels.
+I also imagine its use in bunkering operations for the fueling of commercial or private boats, such as yachts and ocean-going vessels.
 This offers a highly competitive tool; the cost of transportation is one of the essential factors of the market products to bear in mind.
 The fact that ships can operate on LNG radically change the cost structure of the different industries,” del Campo concludes.

-The Cryobox is also a “Plug & Play” module that can be sent to any destination by trailer for its immediate commissioning, since it can be installed at a fueling station and then connected straight to a gas pipeline distribution or to a modular treatment plant which allows gas pre-conditioning at a remote natural gas field.
+The Cryobox is also a “plug-and-play” module that can be sent to any destination by trailer for its immediate commissioning, since it can be installed at a fueling station and then connected straight to a gas pipeline distribution or to a modular treatment plant which allows gas pre-conditioning at a remote natural gas field.
 Biomethane can be also considered as a source for liquefaction or gas compression.